latent-to/developer-docs/docs/staking-and-delegation/root-claims/index.md

 ---
-title: "Root Claim"
+title: "Root Claim: Overview"
 ---

-# Root Claim
+# Root Claim: Overview

 The Root Claim feature in Bittensor allows stakers who stake to validators on the [Root Subnet (a.k.a.
 Subnet Zero)](../subnets/understanding-subnets#subnet-zero) to choose whether their staking dividends will accumulate as alpha, or be converted immediately to TAO.